galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    > ![Screenshot of the IGV view on Chromosome 4](../../images/junction_igv_screenshot.png "Screenshot of IGV on Chromosome 4")
 >    >
 >    > 1.
-Which information does appear on the top in grey?
+What information appears at the top as grey peaks?
 >    > 2.
 What do the connecting lines between some of the aligned reads indicate?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
 The coverage plot: the sum of mapped reads at each position
 >    > > 2.
-They indicate junction events (or splice sites), *i.e.*, reads that are mapped across an intron
+They indicate junction events (or splice sites), *i.e.* reads that are mapped across an intron
 >    > >
 >    > {: .solution}
 >    {: .question}